Prashar Lake: Mythology

-In Hindu mythology, the lake was created by Bhima, one of the Pandava brothers.
-After the Kurukshetra War, the Pandavas were returning with Lord Kamrunag.
+It is believed that Sage Prashar meditated on the banks of this lake, hence it is named Prashar Lake.
+Bhima, one of the Pandava brothers, had created the lake, the story says.
+After the Kurukshetra / Mahabharat war, the Pandavas were returning with Lord Kamrunag.
 When they reached this place, Kamrunag loved the tranquil surroundings and decided to live here forever.
-Bhima rammed his elbow on one of the mountains and created a big dent in the land; this dent became the lake.
+So, Bheem (the strongest of the lot) rammed his elbow on one of the mountains and created a big dent in the land.
+This dent became Prashar Lake.